rapidsai/ci-imgs/README.md

 ## `latest` tag

-The `latest` tag is an alias for the Docker image that has the latest CUDA version, Python version, and Ubuntu version supported by this repository at any given time.
-The latest versions are controlled by the values in `latest.yaml`.
+The `latest` image tags are controlled by the values in `latest.yaml`.